AAsteria/pixilang-syntax---intellisense/README.md

 ---

-## Release Notes

-### 1.0.0
-- Initial release.
-- Added support for all Pixilang built-in functions with hover documentation.
-- IntelliSense for Pixilang function autocompletion.

----

 ## Future Plans

+- Extend support for sunvox specific functions.
 - Add debugging tools for Pixilang.
-- Extend support for sunvox specific functions.
+-
 ---

 ## For More Information